Counseling & Support

 INTIMATE PARTNER VIOLENCE OR SEXUAL ABUSE/ASSAULT SUPPORT GROUPS

 Group Counseling varies in size, but all groups are an hour or hour and a half in length and meet weekly.
 If you are interested in getting more information about support groups, please call our office at (805) 226-5400.

 Intimate Partner Violence Support Group for Women (in Spanish)

 LGBT Support Group

 Workshop on Sexual Trauma for Men

 Sexual Abuse/Assault Support Group for Teen Girls *The teen girls' group has temporarily been suspended.
-We plan to restart the group in September 2017.*
+We plan to restart the group at a later date.*

 OTHER SUPPORT GROUPS